From complex to non-Archimedean geometry: an approach to the YTD conjecture

 \subsection{Generalizations}

 Above we assumed that $\Aut^0(X,L)$ is trivial.
-In general, a cscK metric in $c_1(L)$ is unique up to an element of $\Aut^0(X,L)$~\cite{BerBer}, and its existence is equivalent to \emph{$\hK$-polystability} and \emph{uniform $\hK$-polystability}, in which the set $\R\subset\cE^1_\na$ of constant potentials is replaced by the set $\cP_\R\subset\cE^1_\na$ of \emph{real product test configurations}.
+In general, a cscK metric in $c_1(L)$ is unique up to the action of $\Aut^0(X,L)$~\cite{BerBer}, and its existence is equivalent to \emph{$\hK$-polystability}, and also to \emph{uniform $\hK$-polystability}, in which the set $\R\subset\cE^1_\na$ of constant potentials is replaced by the set $\cP_\R\subset\cE^1_\na$ of \emph{real product test configurations}.
 We can also look for cscK metrics invariant under a given compact subgroup $S\subset\Aut^0(X,L)$.
 Finally, we can more generally treat \emph{extremal metrics} in the sense of Calabi, and even \emph{weighted extremal metrics} in the sense of Lahdili~\cite{Lah19}.
 We refer to~\cite{wytd} for the precise statements.

 In another direction, one can consider the `transcendental' case of an arbitrary Kähler class on a compact Kähler manifold.
-The relevant notions of Berkovich space and $\hK$-stability in that context were developed in Mesquita-Piccione's PhD work~\cite{MP}, which further adapted C.~Li's approach to show that uniform $\hK$-stability implies the existence of a cscK metric.
-Here the converse direction remains to be proved, but a valuative/divisorial criterion for $\hK$-stability was obtained in~\cite{MW}.
+The relevant notion of uniform K-stability in that context was introduced in independent works of Dervan--Ross and Sj\"ostr\"om-Dyrefelt \cite{DR,SD}, while those of Berkovich space and $\hK$-stability where more recently developed in Mesquita-Piccione's PhD work~\cite{MP}, which further adapted C.~Li's approach to show that uniform $\hK$-stability implies the existence of a cscK metric.
+Here the converse direction remains to be proved, but a valuative/divisorial criterion for $\hK$-stability was obtained in~\cite{MW} (see below).